 The five-star player eliminated Clemson, Indiana, Kentucky, Oregon, UAB, Jacksonville State, Virginia, Virginia Tech and West Virginia.

-According to 247Sports‘ crystal ball predictions, Brooks will most likely pick Auburn University as his destination spot.
+According to 247Sports‘ crystal ball predictions late in 2019, Brooks was most likely pick Auburn University as his destination spot.
 Auburn, it should be noted, is just an hour south of Brook’s hometown of Roanoke.
-The Tigers don’t currently have a five-star prospect in their 2020 or 2021 classes and haven’t engineered a top-five recruiting class since 2011.

 Dylan Brooks Highlights